 The Americas Rugby Championship ‘B’ is to begin in 2018.
-The new competition will be one tier below that of the Americas Rugby Championship, an annual competition involving the Top 6 countries from the Americas.
+The new competition will be one tier below that of the Americas Rugby Championship, the annual competition involving the top six countries from the Americas.

-First played in 2016, the Americas Rugby Championship involves Brazil, Canada, Chile, Uruguay, USA and the Argentina XV.
-Of them all except for the Argentina XV field their senior sides, therefore playing international capped test matches.
+First played in 2016, the Americas Rugby Championship involves Brazil, Canada, Chile, Uruguay, USA, and the Argentina XV.
+All but the Argentine matches have full test status and count towards official World Rugby Rankings.

 The tournament has been a success.
-Many speculated that Brazil, Chile and Uruguay would be outmatches by Rugby World Cup regulars though this has not transpired.
-Indeed Brazil and Uruguay have notably recorded wins over both Canada and the USA.
+Many speculated that Brazil, Chile, and Uruguay would be outmatched by Rugby World Cup regulars though this has not transpired.
+Indeed Brazil and Uruguay have each recorded wins over both Canada and the USA.

-Brazil’s victories have proven to ease the criticism surrounding the non-involvement of Paraguay.
+Brazil’s victories have eased the criticism surrounding the non-involvement of Paraguay.
 Leading up to the 2016 tournament Paraguay was 6th and Brazil 7th in the Americas Rankings.
 Since then Brazil has moved ahead and remained so.

-Paraguay remains in 7th ahead of Colombia in 8th.
+Paraguay remains in 7th ahead of 8th-ranked Colombia.
 The teams met in a Rugby World Cup Qualifier last November.
 Paraguay ran out 39-27 winners.
 The fixture was played at the national rugby stadium in Asunción.
 The venue gives Paraguay an appropriate facility and it has recently been enforced by rugby’s High Performance involvement with the national Olympic training center.

 As Americas Rugby News understands it neither the Cayman Islands or Guyana are to be involved in the América Championship B. Trinidad & Tobago and Mexico are presently ranked 10th and 12th in the Americas.
 In comparison Guyana is 9th and the Cayman Islands 11th.